-Like most of the My Name Is America series, this book is out of print — which is why I didn’t include any but this title.
+Like most of the My Name Is America series, this chapter book about westward expansion is out of print — which is why I didn’t include any but this title.
 It’s 1838 in Tennessee.
 Jesse and his Cherokee family are dragged from their beds at gunpoint, forced to leave their homes and walk west.
 Their Trail of Tears journey is beyond difficult, freezing cold, and tragic for many reasons.
-Another out-of-print book in this series about a black cowboy is: The Journal of Joshua Loper by Walter Dean Myers.

 The Oregon Trail by Matt Doeden (ages 8 – 12)

 Will you go west with a wagon train?
 Discover what life was like during Westward Expansion by jumping into a role where the choices you make could lead you to opportunity, to wealth, to poverty, or death.

 The Quilt Walk by Sandra Dallas (ages 8 – 12)

 The chapter book about western expansion follows Emmy and her parents traveling west from Illinois to Colorado by covered wagon.
 Dallas does a great job of character development, so we become just as concerned as Emmy when we see a fellow traveler being mistreated by her husband.
 We worry when Emmy finds a dog and hope her father lets her keep it.
 I found this absolutely engaging and informative about the historical period, too.